Nitej98/factoriolab-portable/README.md

    A desktop-ready, multi-tab version of Factoriolab. factoriolab-portable packages the full web version of Factoriolab into a native desktop environment.

-## Native Desktop Application
+## Offline Desktop Application

-   Runs the full Factoriolab UI inside an Electron-powered container, enabling native behaviors like file persistence.
+   This runs the full Factoriolab UI inside an Electron-powered container, enabling full offline usage and data persistence.

 ## Multi-Tab Support